GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 Your task is to use Firebase Genkit Monitoring and the application code to pinpoint and resolve the root cause of these preference saving failures.

 1. Identify the feature and corresponding Genkit flow that is responsible for handling user preference updates.
-1. Examine the failed traces for this feature and identify common patterns.
-What do the error messages and trace details reveal?
+1. Examine the failed traces for this feature and identify common failure patterns.
-1. Determine the underlying cause of the failures based on your trace analysis by exploring the code for the feature you identified.
+1. Determine the underlying cause by exploring the code for the feature you identified.
    - Find the hints in the code files _js/flows/src/userPreferenceFlow.ts_ and _js/flows/src/userPreferenceTypes.ts_.
    - If you're _really_ stuck, check the **Learning Resources** for more hints.
 1. Apply the necessary code fix and restart the application.